WebKit/Documentation/docs/Build & Debug/DebuggingWithVS.md

 {,,WebKit}(WebKit::MutableDictionary*)0x12345678
 ```
 The same technique will work for other WebKit2 API types as long as you substitute the appropriate type for MutableDictionary above.

+## Miscellaneous Tips

+Follow the ​instructions for using [the Microsoft symbol server](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/microsoft-public-symbols) so that Visual Studio can show you backtraces that involve closed-source components.

+Adding $err,hr to [the Watch Window](https://learn.microsoft.com/en-us/visualstudio/debugger/watch-and-quickwatch-windows?view=vs-2022) will show you what ::GetLastError() would return at this moment, and will show you both the numerical error value and the error string associated with it.